Cover Image for About

 The London Ukrainian Review is an open-access journal that tackles global challenges through the prism of Ukraine while adopting a distinctly internationalist perspective on the Ukrainian past and present.
 It not only counters the clichéd portrayal of Ukrainian culture, society, and politics but also highlights forgotten aspects of history, firmly situating the country in the global context.
 The journal’s pool of contributors unites creative practitioners, writers, academics, policymakers, and Ukraine experts, providing an independent platform for cross-cultural dialogue.

-The formats of the London Ukrainian Review range from essays, poetry, and interviews to literature reviews and visual art.
-The journal’s thematic issues aim to cover topics as diverse as the environment, imperial legacies, justice, and cultural resistance.
+Publishing two open-access issues per year, London Ukrainian Review is committed to disseminating thought-provoking and engaging content with formats ranging from essays, poetry, and conversation pieces to visual art and reportage.
+Its thematic issues aim to cover topics as diverse as the environment, imperial legacies, justice, international security, and more.

 In keeping with the UIL’s mission of widening access to Ukrainian literature in translation, a special LUR Translates blog collects new translations of Ukrainian writing into English.

-The UIL is an independent charity that champions Ukrainian culture and shapes the conversation about Ukraine in the UK and beyond.
+The Ukrainian Institute London (UIL) is an independent charity that champions Ukrainian culture and shapes the conversation about Ukraine in the UK and beyond.
 It engages experts, creatives, policymakers, and active citizens to explore Ukrainian perspectives on international challenges.

-ASP is an independent scholarly publisher based in Boston, MA, devoted to advancing knowledge and understanding in the humanities and social sciences, with an emphasis on Slavic and Jewish studies.
+Academic Studies Press (ASP) provided publishing and indexing services from 2024–2025.
+ASP is an independent scholarly publisher with an emphasis on Slavic and Jewish studies.

 Editorial policy